 A degree in Mathematics will prepare you for career options where specialist numerical skills and logical and analytical thought are in high demand.
 These include working for companies such as Rolls Royce and organisations such as the Meteorological Office, but career paths in accountancy and banking, financial management, data analysis, information technology, research and lecturing are also open to you.
-In 2016 survey, 93% of UK/ EU undergraduates from the Department of Mathematics who graduated in 2016 were in employment or further education six months after graduating (DLHE 2016)
+In a 2016 survey, 93% of UK/ EU undergraduates from the Department of Mathematics who graduated in 2016 were in employment or further education six months after graduating (DLHE 2016)

 Aled Wyn Thomas - BSc Mathematics